lvnllexus/HOP-Training-Progress/README.md

 Again make sure that the other line of codes are commented so that the exercise will run smoothly and precisely.

 ----------------------------------------------------------------------
+In project folder, i did my best to my knowledge and also by the help of ai tool (namely: Chatgpt) to complete the project.